 1 teaspoon pure vanilla extract

 Pinch of iodized salt

 Melt butter.
-Stir in cocoa.
+Add cocoa.
 Alternately add powdered sugar and milk, beating until smooth.
+Add vanilla.
 If needed, add additional milk, to get to spreading consistency.
-Stir in vanilla.
 Makes about 2 cups of frosting.

 Tear small pieces of wax paper and place around edge of serving plate (this will keep the plate clean and be removed after frosting the cake).
 Place one cake layer on serving plate.
-Using a knife, make a dam of icing to hold in the filling.
-Spread a 1/2 inch thick layer of icing 1 inch around the outer edge of the cake.
-Gently spoon cookie crumb filling inside the dam.
-Place second cake layer on top of icing dam and filling.
+Using a knife, make a dam out of the icing to hold in the whipped cream filling.
+Spread a 1/2-inch thick layer of icing, 1-inch wide around the outer edge of the cake.
+Gently spoon whipped cream inside the dam.
+Sprinkle with cookie crumbs.
+Place second cake layer on top of icing dam and filling; bottom side up.

 Make a crumb coat of icing by thinly icing top and sides of cake.
 Refrigerate until hard.
 Ice top and sides of cake with remaining icing.
 Remove wax paper.
 Arrange Oreo halves in a circular pattern on top of cake, cut side down.
 Arrange remaining Oreo halves in the middle of the cake, sticking the tips of the Oreos into the icing in alternate directions, resembling crescent moons.
 Store cake, covered, in refrigerator.
 To serve: Cut cake cold.
 Bring to room temperature before eating.
 Happy Baking!